-Jeffrey Epstein Found Dead Early Saturday Morning
+Jeffrey Epstein Found Dead In Manhattan Jail

-Jeffrey Epstein, the wealthy financier and sex offender, died early Saturday morning, a spokesperson for the Office of the Medical Examiner in New York City confirmed to NPR.
+Jeffrey Epstein, the wealthy financier and accused sex offender, died early Saturday morning, a spokesperson for the Office of the Medical Examiner in New York City confirmed to NPR.

 Spokesperson Aja Davis said the coroner's office is still investigating the cause of death and would not yet confirm the cause.